mitodl/mit-open/README.md

 ### Frontend Development

 The frontend package root is at [./frontends](./frontends).
-A `watch` container is provided to rebuild the front end when there are changes to source files, which is started alongside backing services with `docker compose up`.
+A `watch` container is provided to serve and rebuild the front end when there are changes to source files, which is started alongside backing services with `docker compose up`.

 Package scripts are also provided for building and serving the frontend in isolation.
 More detail can be found in the [Frontend README](./frontends/README.md#frontend-development).